spraakbanken/mink-backend/documentation/developers-guide.md

 **1. Creating a new corpus**

 Before any data can be uploaded and processed a user needs to create a corpus (when using the Mink frontend this is done behind the scenes).
-When creating a new corpus Mink will generate a unique corpus ID (prefixed with 'mink-') which will be stored in the backend's corpus registry.
+When creating a new corpus Mink will generate a unique corpus ID (prefixed with 'mink-') and a job item which will be stored in the backend's corpus registry.
 The generated corpus ID will also be registered in the authentication system and the user creating the corpus will receive owner rights.
 Creating a new corpus is done through the `/create-corpus` route.

 **2. Uploading corpus source files**